takshdhondiyal/Call-Centre-Report/README.md

 ETL in Power-Query.

-Writing DAXs to calculate Total calls, average satisfaction rating, answering and resolve rates, etc.
+Writing DAXs to calculate Total calls, average satisfaction rating, answering and resolved rates, etc.

 Designing the visuals.